 We have now added more detail about the spatio-temporal air pollution modelling system in revised manuscript (P. XX, Lines XX-XX):

-We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5) (as well as ozone (O3) for a sensitivity analysis, usually negatively correlated with other pollutants due to its chemistry51), at residential addresses of study participants from the validated spatio-temporal air pollution modelling system (DEHM-UBM-AirGIS) with full space and time coverage over our study period, described in detail elsewhere.52–55
+We obtained predictions on monthly concentrations of nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5) (as well as ozone (O3) for a sensitivity analysis, usually negatively correlated with other pollutants due to its chemistry51), at residential addresses of study participants from the validated spatio-temporal air pollution modelling system (DEHM-UBM-AirGIS) with full space and time coverage over our study period, described in detail elsewhere.52–55 In brief, DEHM-UBM-AirGIS is a human exposure modelling system for traffic pollution, developed for application in Danish air pollution epidemiological studies.
+The modelling system is able to generate street configuration and traffic data based on digital maps and national databases, which enables estimation of air quality levels at a large number of addresses in an automatic and effective way.

 We have provided predictive scores …..